cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 - *Type:* str

-The IPv4 address to be used for egress in the event of an error egressing with the primary IPv4.
+The fallback IPv4 address to be used for egress in the event of an error egressing with the primary IPv4.

-Can be '0.0.0.0' to indicate local egreass via Warp IPs.
+Can be '0.0.0.0' to indicate local egress via WARP IPs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#ipv4_fallback ZeroTrustGatewayPolicy#ipv4_fallback}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#ipv4_fallback ZeroTrustGatewayPolicy#ipv4_fallback}

+---

+###### `ipv6`<sup>Optional</sup> <a name="ipv6" id="@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsOutputReference.putEgress.parameter.ipv6"></a>

+- *Type:* str

+The IPv6 range to be used for egress.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#ipv6 ZeroTrustGatewayPolicy#ipv6}

 ---